 Both only apply to the motor and gearbox components under normal operating conditions.

-Even if you know your preferred Blades or Boats perform better through fair trial and error, Almonte still state "this will void warranty".
+Even if you know your preferred Blades or Boats perform better through fair trial and error, Almonte still states "this will void warranty".

 Something to think of upfront.

-If you have a current Almonte Core Saw and it's older than 12 months, we are unsure if this is still relevant, as warranty no longer covers you regardless.
+If you have the Almonte and it's older than 12 months, we are unsure if this is still relevant, as warranty no longer covers you regardless.

 You may then have flexibility of choice?

-Corewise, in comparison, states they offer an unconditional 12 month warranty.
+The Corewise, in comparison, states they offer an unconditional 12-month warranty.

 We understand they view a diamond core blade and core boat as a universal component, in which the operator should be allowed personal preference.

-The warranty on the Coresaw is not voided through using your blade and boat of preference.
+The warranty on the Corewise is not voided through using your blade and boat of preference.